Moon Phases Lesson: Understand the Lunar Cycle

 As the moon orbits Earth, the angle at which sunlight hits the moon changes.
 The moon itself does not emit light; it reflects the light from the sun.
 Depending on the moon's position in its orbit, different portions of its surface are illuminated and visible from Earth.

-1. New Moon: When the moon is positioned between the Earth and the sun, the side of the moon facing Earth receives no direct sunlight.
-This makes the moon nearly invisible to us.
+1. New Moon: When the moon is positioned between the Earth and the sun, the side of the moon visible Earth receives no direct sunlight.
+This makes the moon dark to us.

-2. Waxing Phases: As the moon moves in its orbit, it begins to reflect more sunlight.
-We first see a thin crescent, which grows (waxes) larger each night until half of the moon's face is illuminated at the first quarter.
+2. Waxing Phases: As the moon moves in its orbit, more of the surface visible from Earth reflects sunlight.
+We first see a thin crescent, which grows (waxes) larger each night until half of the moon's face is illuminated at the first quarter, continuing to a full moon.

 3. Full Moon: When the Earth is between the sun and the moon, the side of the moon facing Earth is fully illuminated by the sun, resulting in a full moon.